jfharris67/Group-4-Final-Project/README.md

 1. John Harris created the machine learning model mockup

+### Machine Learning Models used for for project are listed below:
+- import pandas as pd
+- import numpy as np
+- from sklearn.model_selection import train_test_split
+- from sklearn.preprocessing import StandardScaler, LabelEncoder
+- from sklearn.linear_model import LogisticRegression
+- from sklearn.ensemble import RandomForestClassifier
+- from xgboost import XGBClassifier
+- from sklearn.metrics import accuracy_score, f1_score

 ## E.	Github
 *Continue to use Github for all the data